AaronBratcher/AgileDB/README.md

 - Dictionary values now use `any Sendable` rather than `AnyObject`.
 - DBObject now conforms to `Sendable` and exposes a `codingKeys` property (defaults to encoding all properties).
 - DBObject `save` gained a `saveNestedObjects` parameter (default true).
-- DBResults loads objects on demand with the asynchronous `object(at:)` method; subscripting returns nil.
+- DBResults loads objects on demand and conforms to `AsyncSequence`; iterate it with `for await` or load a single object with the asynchronous `object(at:)` method.
 - `unsyncedTables` and `setUnsyncedTables(_:)` now use `[DBTable]`.
 - CocoaPods support removed; install via Swift Package Manager.
 - Minimum platforms raised (iOS 18, macOS 12, tvOS 18, watchOS 9); built with the Swift 6.2 toolchain.